+Before a proposal may be sent to either a government agency or a private or public sponsor, it must go through an internal process of review and approval.
+This ensures that institutional policies and contributions of resources are appropriate and approved by the chair or unit supervisor and appropriate administrators.
+Consider engaging early in the application process with the Director of Sponsored Programs, the Director of Foundation Relations, or the Director of Corporate Relations who are available to assist you.

+Consideration of the following will also contribute to how easily a proposal receives approval:

-Faculty time: Requests for compensation and percent of faculty time must be included in the proposal and require prior approval from the faculty member's departmental chair and the Senior Director.
-Fringe benefits must also be included in the proposal budget as well as indirect costs if allowed by the sponsor.
+- 1. Communication: Make certain that the departmental chair and the AVPAA: B&R are kept apprised of any departmental or institutional responsibilities or commitments which are included in your proposal, and that they fully understand the implications of future commitments by the PI or PD and the institution if the project is funded.
+This communication should ideally begin as near to the beginning of the proposal preparation process as possible. - 2.
+Faculty time: Requests for compensation and percent of faculty time must be included in the proposal and require prior approval from the faculty member's departmental chair and the AVPAA: B&R. Fringe benefits must also be included in the proposal budget as well as indirect costs if allowed by the sponsor. - a.

-a.
 Regular and distinguished faculty members are appointed to 9-month contracts leaving three months during the summer without a contractual obligation to the University.
-Faculty members may propose and be compensated for this summer time in a sponsored project, at the monthly rate of their current year contract according to upper limits Given the University's interest in supporting a work/life balance, faculty members are advised to discuss the amount of time with their department chair prior to proposing a full three months of compensated time on a single or multiple sponsored project(s).
-Being compensated for more than two months in the summer must conform to associated policy regarding this topic that is in the Faculty Handbook.

-b.
-When a faculty member estimates that more time than 25% (or 50% for distinguished faculty) is required during the academic year to conduct the proposed project (equivalent to the protected research time), they may request a course release.
+Faculty members may propose and be compensated for this summer time in a sponsored project, at the monthly rate of their current year contract.
+Given the University's interest in supporting a work/life balance, faculty members are advised to discuss the amount of time with their department chair prior to proposing a full three months of compensated time on a single or multiple sponsored project(s).
+Being compensated for more than two months in the summer must conform to associated policy regarding this topic that is in the Faculty Handbook. - b.
+The teaching load for all regular full-time faculty members is set at 12 hours per semester.
+Of those 12 hours, the normal teaching load is 9 hours per semester, or 18 hours per academic year, with the reaming 3 hours per semester, or 6 hours per academic year, reserved for research and/or other scholarly activities.
+For distinguished professors, the teaching load is 6 hours per semester or 12 hours per academic year.
+The remaining 6 hours per semester, or 12 hours per academic year, are reserved for research and/or other scholarly activities.
+Therefore, one three-credit course each semester is equivalent to 12.5% of time.
+This percentage equivalence is true regardless of whether the individual is a regular or distinguished faculty member. - c.
+When a faculty member estimates that more time than 25% (or 50% for distinguished faculty) is required during the academic year to conduct the proposed project, they may request a course release.
 Requests for a course release must be made to the supervising department chair.
-If the proposal applicant is a department chair, then the request must be made to the corresponding school dean.
 A chair may approve or deny a request for course release, or the amount of course release requested, depending on the teaching needs of the department or other considerations.
-However, once granted, and documented in Trinity's Internal Proposal Authorization (IPA) form with all required approvals, the university commits to providing approved course releases upon grant award.
+However, once granted, and documented in Trinity's Internal Proposal Authorization (IPA) form with all relevant approving signatures, the university commits to providing approved course releases upon grant award.